UKCloud/documentation/articles/cloud-storage/cs-faq.md

 ### Can systems on different UKCloud platforms communicate with one another?

-UKCloud's Cross Domain Security Zone allows you to use the UKCloud-defined and managed UKCloud Guard or a customer-designed and managed Walled Garden to enable communication between platforms.
+UKCloud's Cross Domain Security Zone allows you to use a customer-designed and managed Walled Garden to enable communication between platforms.

 For more information, see the [*Cross Domain Security Zone Service Definition*](../cdsz/cdsz-sd.md) on the Digital Marketplace.